Top 10 Best Root Beer Brands

 A bit of history

-Shallow beer contained about 2% alcohol.
-Alcohol acted as a preservative, as did some of the bitter ingredients in beer.
-Beer was made like tea with barley or other grains for sweetness and hops or other herbs for bitterness.
-It is boiled or brewed to blend the flavors and kill the bacteria and germs in the water, then cooled and fermented with yeast.
+Given that beer was the safest form of hydration, low-alcohol beers became essential daily substitutes for water, especially for children.
+These small beers contained about 2% alcohol, with the alcohol and bitter ingredients like hops acting as natural preservatives.
+The brewing process resembled making tea, using barley or other grains for sweetness and hops or herbs for bitterness.
+This mixture was boiled to blend the flavors and kill any bacteria in the water, then cooled and fermented with yeast.

 Barq's Root Beer